dogame-CYOA/Blockcrawl/README.md

 3. **No transaction data**
    - Try a different wallet address with more activity
+   - Use a longer time range (30 days instead of 15 minutes)
    - Check that the wallet has NFT or SPL token transactions

 4. **Build errors**